 - Permit "pre-marketing" for which Member States are not allowed to impose notification requirements but which is only narrowly defined (and discussed below) and only to professional investors

-- Permit AIFMs to discontinue marketing if there are no more than 10 investors holding only up to 1% of the AIF's AUM in the relevant Member State
+- Permit AIFMs to discontinue marketing if there are investors holding only up to 5% of the AIF's AUM in the relevant Member State and

 - Require Member States who allow marketing of AIFs to retail investors to treat those investors consistently.

 By defining "marketing", the proposal attempts to clarify what activities constitute "pre-marketing" and therefore will not require firms to apply for the AIFMD passport in order to conduct them.
-A firm will be considered to be "pre-marketing" only where both the fund is not yet in existence and no offering, constitutional or subscription documents, even in draft form, are distributed.
-This means that anything done once the fund exists or an indicative red herring information memorandum is made available will now fall within the definition of "marketing" – whereas in many member states this would not currently be considered marketing.
-The Commission's stance is that AIFMs should merely be allowed to "test" an investment idea or strategy, but that they cannot promote an established AIF without notification.
-It also notes that if investors revert to the AIFMs and ultimately invest, the investment will be regarded as being the result of "marketing" (and therefore the AIFM could not use the "reverse solicitation" argument to avoid registration).
+Under the original proposal, a firm would be considered to be "pre-marketing" only where both the fund is not yet in existence and no offering, constitutional or subscription documents, even in draft form, are distributed.
+This would mean that anything done once the fund exists or an indicative red herring information memorandum is made available will now fall within the definition of "marketing" – whereas in many member states this would not currently be considered marketing.

 In any event, of course, third country AIFMs are unaffected by these changes.

-Whether or not these changes are adopted and if so in what form, Member States will not be implementing them until well after Brexit.
+Member States will not be implementing any changes until well after Brexit.
 Depending on the final terms of Brexit, then, the UK will implement the changes, or something close to them, or not.
-It is clear, though, that even absent Brexit, the proposals as drafted would appear to make pre-marketing harder for everyone, regardless of the jurisdiction they, or their fund, are based in.

 In the meantime, those wishing to market AIFs to European investors will continue to have to take account of the myriad local regulatory requirements just as they do when marketing in third countries.